cozy/cozy-stack/docs/workers.md

 ### Share-replicate and share-upload

-The message is composed of a sharing ID and a count of the number of errors (ie the number of times this job was retried).
+The message is composed of a sharing ID and a count of the number of errors (i.e. the number of times this job was retried).